Woman happy with running water

 Bangladesh

 In Bangladesh, 73 million people still do not have access to water at home.
-Only 2% of rural households have access to safe water supplies.
-As a result, especially women and girls spend at least 2 hours a day to fetch water.
+Only 5% of rural households have access to safe water facilities at home.
+As a result, women and girls spend an average of 90 minutes per day fetching water.
 That water is often polluted with various diseases and malnutrition as a result.
 In addition, girls are often vulnerable when they have to fetch water.

 Unfortunately, the government is unable to cope with this problem.
 Buying safe water in disposable plastic bottles is expensive and is therefore only sometimes done for drinking and not for safe washing and cooking.